 The caterpillar varies in colour from pale to dark brown, and has sparse short stiff hairs, and a two small horns on the penultimate segment.
 Its legs are pale orange, as is its head, which also has a broad black-edged pale stripe each side.
 The caterpillar has some large black spots underneath.

-Caterpillars of this species have been found feeding on a variety of Wattles ( Acacia species, MIMOSACEAE ).
+Caterpillars of this species have been found feeding on

 The caterpillar is attacked by various predators and parasites.